Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 Whatever way you choose, just don’t forget those nutrients that you were previously getting from dairy!

-Many of them come from whole non dairy foods (such as tofu), but some might come from fortified alternatives (ie: fortified soymilk) as well.
+Many of them come from whole non dairy foods (such as calcium set tofu), but some might come from fortified alternatives (ie: fortified soymilk) as well.

-Speaking of alternatives to dairy, let’s take a minute to talk about the elephant in the room: mock dairy products, like !
+Speaking of alternatives to dairy, let’s take a minute to talk about the elephant in the room: mock dairy products, like those tasty plant based babybels!
 Are they as good as dairy?

 Dairy substitutes like non dairy cheese and yogurt (and even some of the plant based milks) do not have the same (or at least all) nutrients as dairy.
 At least -based on what we have noticed is commercially available in the US!